JoshuaKab/Us_insurance/README.md

 -  `seaborn` for visualizing the data.
 -   `matplotlib` for visualizing the data.
 -   `sklearn` for machine learning and machine-learning-pipeline related functions.
+  ## Summary

+In this notebook, we explored the factors influencing insurance charges using a dataset containing demographic and health-related features.
+We performed extensive data cleaning, exploratory data analysis (EDA), and feature engineering, including label encoding for categorical variables and outlier removal.
+Several regression models were trained and evaluated, including Linear Regression, Ridge, Lasso, Polynomial Regression, Random Forest, and XGBoost.
+Hyperparameter tuning was performed using GridSearchCV, and model performance was assessed using metrics such as RMSE and R² score.

+## Conclusion

+- **Key Influencers:** Smoking status, age, and BMI were found to be the most significant factors affecting insurance charges, with smoking status showing the strongest positive correlation.
+- **Model Performance:** Ensemble models like Random Forest and XGBoost outperformed linear models, achieving higher accuracy on the test set.
+However, some overfitting was observed, as indicated by better performance on training data compared to test data.
+- **Feature Importance:** Feature importance analysis confirmed that 'smoker', 'age', and 'bmi' are the top predictors for insurance charges.

+## Recommendations

+1. **Business Action:** Insurance companies should pay particular attention to applicants' smoking status, age, and BMI when assessing risk and pricing policies.
+2. **Deployment:** The trained model has beem deployed as a web service using Streamlit for real-time insurance charge prediction.